thunderrabbit/robnugen-journal-entries/2025/01/10if-this-works-issue-4-is-fixed.md

 ---
-title: "If this works, issue 4 is fixed!"
+title: "If this works, Issue #4 is fixed!"
 tags: [ "2025", "" ]
 author: Rob Nugen
 date: 2025-01-10T22:13:00+09:00